boilerthing/boilerthing/README.md

 # Boilerthing

 Does the world need another Next.js boilerplate?
 Absolutely!
-More competition leads to higher standards and better products.
-I hope you find this useful.
-Take a look around!
+More offerings lead to higher standards and better products.
+Take a look around and give it a star if you find it valuable!
+This will make my day 🦄!

 ## Demo